B.C. First Time Home Buyer Incentive Programs

 First-Time Home Buyers' Tax Credit (HBTC)

 This credit allows first-time buyers in Canada the opportunity to recover some of the costs associated with their purchase.
 It helps offset legal fees, inspections, and other similar closing costs.
-The First-time Home Buyer’s Tax Credit is a non-refundable credit of $10,000, which equates to a maximum tax rebate of $1500 as of 2023 ($750 until the 2022 budget was approved).
+The First-time Home Buyer’s Tax Credit is a non-refundable credit of $10,000, which equates to a maximum tax rebate of $1500.
 Here are more details for the First Time Home Buyer’s Tax credit.

 Home Buyers' Plan (HBP)

 The Home Buyers' Plan (HBP) is a program specifically designed to assist first-time home buyers in purchasing their first property.
-Under the HBP, you can withdraw up to $35,000 (or up to $70,000 combined, if you’re buying with a partner) in a single calendar year from your Registered Retirement Savings Plan (RRSP) towards the purchase of a qualifying property for yourself or someone with a disability.
+Under the HBP, you can withdraw up to $60,000 (or up to $120,000 combined, if you’re buying with a partner) in a single calendar year from your Registered Retirement Savings Plan (RRSP) towards the purchase of a qualifying property for yourself or someone with a disability.
+This is considered a loan from your RRSP that must be repaid within 15 years.
 Check to see if you qualify.

 GST New Housing Rebate